CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/30-adjust-throughput-cli-script.md

 1. Observe the values within the **Scale** tab.
 Specifically, observe that the **Autoscale** option is selected in the **Throughput** section and that the provisioned throughput is set to **5,000** RU/s.

 1. Close your web browser window or tab.
+2. Delete Azure Cosmos DB account you created in this lab.

 [docs.microsoft.com/powershell/module/microsoft.powershell.utility/get-random]: https://docs.microsoft.com/powershell/module/microsoft.powershell.utility/get-random